ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 Purchase a contract for a client.

 Allows a client to sign up for a contract or autopay using the information returned from the `GET Contracts` endpoint.
 The client can pay with a new credit card or with a stored credit card.
 The client must exist at the site specified before this call is made.
 This endpoint allows a developer to specify whether a client pays now or pays on the `StartDate`.If you are building a client-facing experience, you should talk with the business owner to understand the owner’s policies before you give clients a choice of the two payment types.
+This endpoint had been updated to support Strong Customer Authentication (SCA).    **Note**  Protect yourself from processor fees and credit card fraud.
+Remember to always protect your web forms that leverage POST CheckoutShoppingCart, POST PurchaseContract or POST PurchaseGiftCard with a CAPTCHA!

 ### Example
 ```php